University of Michigan Men's Glee Club: The Duey years and later tours

+In 1955 the club toured Europe, where they performed for Queen Juliana of the Netherlands and at the American Embassy in Rome.
+In 1958, the club made another national television appearance on the Pat Boone Show.

 In 1956, Dr. Walter Collins temporarily took over leadership of the club from Duey.
 During his tenure, an associated group, known as The Friars, was formed.
 It is named after a former drinking club at the university, and specializes in parodies of popular songs.

 The European tour in 1959 commemorated the centennial of the Glee Club.
 In addition to a four-week concert tour, the group competed in the International Eisteddfod in Llangollen, Wales, one of the world's most significant choral competitions.
-The boat the club were travelling on was nearly a day late arriving, nearly missing the competition, and they performed having had only three hours sleep.
-Despite this, the club became the first American choir ever to win the male choir competition.
+The boat the club were traveling on was nearly a day late arriving, nearly missing the competition, and they performed having had only three hours sleep.
+But the club went on to win the competition, becoming the first American winner of the men's division.

-In 1963, a five-week tour included performances at the residence of the American Ambassador in Athens and the American Embassy in London.
-The club took first prize in the Llangollen Eisteddfod for a second time, winning over 20 groups from 11 different countries.
-In 1967, the club undertook a world tour of 17 different nations, including the Soviet Union.
+In 1963, the group undertook a five-week tour and performed at the American Ambassador's residence in Athens and at the American Embassy in London.
+The club took first prize in the Llangollen Eisteddfod for a second time, winning over 20 groups from 11 countries.
+In 1967, the club undertook a world tour of 17 nations, including the Soviet Union.
 The club returned to Llangollen, where they took third place in the contest. third place.
 In March 1969, Duey retired after 22 years of service.

 The club toured Europe again in 1971 with new musical director Willis Patterson and won the Eisteddfod for a third time.
-This feat was repeated for a fourth time in 1978 under the direction of Leonard Johnson, marking four separate occasions when the club had won the competition.
-To celebrate their four victories, the Glee Club gives out four "Llangollen Awards" annually to members who embody the spirit of this competition.
+This feat was repeated for a fourth time in 1978 under the direction of Leonard Johnson, marking four occasions when the club had won the competition.
+The Glee Club awards four "Llangollen Awards" each year to celebrate these four victories.

-Many other highlights come from the Duey years.
-In September 1965 the Glee Club—along with Harvard University, Smith College, and Howard University—was invited to represent the United States at the first International University Choral Festival.
-This event was held at Lincoln Center in New York and at the National Cathedral in Washington, D.C.
+In September 1965 the club represented the United States at the first International University Choral Festival alongside groups from Harvard University, Smith College, and Howard University.